-

 "Cover the Waterfront," is a solo exhibition of paintings by Michigan-based artist Teresa Dunn.

-A Mexican American raised in southern Illinois, Dunn creates images influenced by her experience of feeling suspended between two cultural heritages.
-Her body of work in the gallery features circular paintings used to symbolize islands, landmasses that are simultaneously protected and isolated.
-Imagery in the work conjures up conflicting ideas of protection and escape, such as a sense of home mixed with a longing for a journey afar.
+Dunn is a Mexican American raised in southern Illinois.
+She creates images influenced by the feeling suspended between two cultural heritages.
+Her body of work in the gallery features circular paintings that symbolize islands and landmasses, both protected and isolated.
+The imagery in the work conjures conflicting ideas of protection and escape, such as a sense of home mixed with a longing for a journey afar.

-Dunn is an associate professor of painting at Michigan State University who has shown her work extensively, including recent solo exhibitions at the Visual Arts Center (Sioux Falls, South Dakota), the Hiestand Gallery at Miami University (Oxford, Ohio), First Street Gallery (New York, New York), and the Hooks-Epstein Galleries (Houston, Texas).
-She earned her Master of Fine Arts from Indiana University and her Bachelor of Fine Arts from Missouri State University.
+Dunn is an associate professor of painting at Michigan State University.
+She has shown her work in a variety of venues.
+Including recent solo exhibitions at the Visual Arts Center (Sioux Falls, South Dakota).
+In addition to the Hiestand Gallery at Miami University (Oxford, Ohio).
+As well as First Street Gallery (New York, New York), and the Hooks-Epstein Galleries (Houston, Texas).
+She earned her Master of Fine Arts from Indiana University.
+And her Bachelor of Fine Arts from Missouri State University.